mutanabbi/chewy/README.md

     chewy list [URL1 ...]

-As result you gonna see a list of
+As result you gonna see a list of filename, version and module description.

-    filename version description

-to add new file to your project tree or to roll back all changes of existed file to repositorie's original one's condition
+To add new file to your project tree or to roll back all changes of existed file to repositorie's original one's condition

     chewy get file-URL ...